Edd Mann Developer

 $ sudo make install

-You may be required to install the following dependencies to succesfully compile Sphinx.
+You may be required to install the following dependencies to successfully compile Sphinx.

 $ sudo apt-get install build-essential libmysql++-dev